jusstsdk/Insight/README.md

 - [ ] standard pool of subjects
 - [ ] start and end of promotion

+# New questions
+   - subtitle times and progress, can it just be entered by the instructor because he can judge how much time exercises take.

 # Questions
    - money owed per month instructor?
    - accept conditions when? // First Login